 Applications Now Being Accepted for Private School Scholarships

-Separately, the Jon Peterson Special Needs Scholarship Program provides scholarships to students who are eligible to attend kindergarten through 12th grade and have a current Evaluation Team Report identifying the educational disability.
-The amount of each scholarship is based on the disability identified on the student’s individualized education program and will not exceed $20,000.
+The Jon Peterson Special Needs Scholarship Program provides scholarships to students who are eligible to attend kindergarten through grade 12 and have a current Evaluation Team Report identifying an educational disability.
+The disability identified on the student’s Evaluation Team Report is the basis of the amount of each scholarship, which will not exceed $27,000.